solarDev177/AI-Forensics/README.txt

       docker run -v /c/Users/yourUser/Downloads:/app/Downloads -e DISPLAY=host.docker.internal:0.0 image_name
       # Replace yourUser with your username in your users directory.
 This will mount the downloads folder to the Downloads folder in docker, allowing interting images.
       # Replace image_name with your image name.
+      # If you don't see your appropriate file types, scroll through the file filter under "Files of type:" to filter for .png, .jpeg, etc.